 Whether you enlist the help of a company or choose to go it alone, improving your credit should be top priority.
 To get started, pinpoint your credit score killers, or the adverse behaviors that brought down your score.
 Remember, your payment history is the most important factor; your credit utilization is the second-most important.
 From there, you’ll need to dispute any errors you find on your credit report with each of the three major bureaus.
 You can find more tips for fixing your credit here.

 However you decide to tackle your debt, keep track of how it’s affecting your credit score.
-You can get two free credit scores, updated monthly, on Credit.com.
+You can get two free credit scores, updated every 14 days, on Credit.com.

 More on Credit Cards: